Keyboard shortcuts

 Creating Channels

-A channel is a decentralized registry storing the manifests of published ips.
+A channel is a decentralized registry storing the manifests of published projects.
 This section provides steps for ways to configure a channel.

 Guides